twoBirds/twobirds/README.md

 twoBirds 5.0

+- project started 2005
-project started 2005, first published 2007 on ajaxian.com
+- first published 2007 tB v2 ( on ajaxian.com )

-HINT:
+- submerged shortly afterwards
+- stayed there during v3 & v4
+- resurfaced oct 2014 with a pale but happy skipper ;-)

+USE CASE & TARGET AUDIENCE:
-- google polymer now with a twist
+- web components now ( with a twist )
+- hands-on JS programmers who distrust monster libs ...
+- ...but want to be able to implement the same features quality assured

+FEATURES:
+- async on demand loading
+- web components like programming
+- own chained selector for tB objects
+- own trigger mechanism

 STATUS:
 - preliminary
-- may change
+- will be updated w/ new functionality (chained) as needed

 QUICKSTART:
 - read twobirds.5.0.pdf
-- copy demo code to your server
+- copy demoapp code to file system
+- open index.html in browser
 - have a look

 TRY on your site: